mw00847/molecular-interactions/README.md

 Results 3.
 Comparison of losses for different architectures

+Results 4. show the predicted internal angles of water with increasing concentration around the static acetone molecule.
+The distance between the oxygen on the acetone carbonyl and the hydrogens on the water give distances above the standard hydrogen bond distance.

 ![predicted geometries](./predicted_geometries.PNG)

 Results 4.
 Predicted geometry properties from the transformer VAE

+Based upon the angle change and frequency shift a quadratic function is proposed.

 ![image](https://github.com/user-attachments/assets/635686a7-8701-4b57-8a05-eefa9240118a)